netantman/machine-learning/meta-learning/ML-workflow.md

 - Typical models
     - [Linear regression](../supervised-learning/linear-regression.ipynb)
         - Assumptions, and what are the diagnostics for violations of them?
+        - Closed-form of OLS?
+What are the geometric intuitions?
+        - What are the usual hypothesis testing on coefficients?
+What about on residuals?
+        - How is subset selection done?
+        - What are shrinkages?
+        - What are some variants of linear regressions when the classical assumptions are relaxed?
     - [kNN](../supervised-learning/kNN.ipynb)
         - What is the formulation?
         - What is its problem in high-dimension?